On-call scenario 2: Introduction

 Medicines:

 Clinical problem: Patient has eclampsia and is having an emergency caesarean section this evening.
-She has been prescribed intravenous cefuroxime 1.5 grams and metronidazole 500mg to be given at anaesthetic induction.
-A midwife has already added the dose of cefuroxime to the 100ml metronidazole infusion bag.
+The midwife has already added the dose of cefuroxime to the 100ml metronidazole infusion bag.
+Can they Y-site this with the magnesium infusion?
 Patient is difficult to cannulate but has a single lumen peripheral line.

 Where could you look for information to answer this question?